web-genie-ai/web-genie-ai/README.md

 ## Incentive Mechanism v1

 The WebGenieAI subnet incentivizes miners and validators to ensure high-quality outputs.
-Here’s how it works specifically for this subnet:
+Here's how it works specifically for this subnet:

 - Task Assignment: Subnet miners are assigned tasks related to generating and improving machine learning models based on various prompts (text and image).
 - Evaluation: Validators evaluate the outputs produced by miners.
 The evaluation criteria include accuracy, code quality, and performance metrics.
 - Ranking and Rewarding: Validators rank the miners according to their performance.
-The Bittensor blockchain’s Yuma Consensus mechanism determines the TAO rewards distribution based on these rankings.
+The Bittensor blockchain's Yuma Consensus mechanism determines the TAO rewards distribution based on these rankings.

 ![Webgenie Subnet workflow](docs/webgenie-workflow.png "WebGenieAI workflow")